-I’m Ed Smith, a West Sacramento Wrongful Death Lawyer.
 According to a survey published by Bankrate, approximately 57 percent of Americans do not have enough money to withstand a $500 unexpected expense.
-The survey revealed that only four out of 10 Americans said they had enough money in their savings to sufficiently cover an unanticipated $500 expense.
+The survey revealed that only four out of 10 Americans said they had enough money in their savings to sufficiently cover an unanticipated $500 cost.
 Another 21 percent said they would rely on a credit card, while another 20 percent said they would try to reduce their expenses.
-Now imagine if you wake up one day and discover that your spouse or parent died in an automobile accident.
-In the flash of a moment, you are now confronted with covering all of the family expenses without the financial support of your loved one.
+Imagine waking up one day and discovering that your spouse or parent died in an automobile accident.
+In the flash of a moment, you are confronted with covering all of the family expenses without the financial support of your loved one.

 This means the ramifications of a deadly accident can reverberate far beyond the person who lost their life.
 An unexpected death can leave families destitute and in financial turmoil.

-If that is not bad enough, fatal accidents are a fairly common occurrence in and around West Sacramento.
+Fatal accidents are common in and around West Sacramento if that is not bad enough.
 Take, for example, the tragic accident involving a motorcyclist who collided with an SUV.
-This fatal collision occurred on Highway 50, just east of Harbor Boulevard.
-The operator of the Yamaha motorcycle was ejected after colliding with the SUV.
+This deadly collision occurred on Highway 50, just east of Harbor Boulevard.
+The operator of the Yamaha motorcycle was ejected after hitting the SUV.
 As a result, the motorcyclist lost his life.
-This means the family of the motorcyclist may be left to struggle with the financial strain that often comes with this type of loss.Taking Legal Action Through a West Sacramento Wrongful Death Claim
+This means the motorcyclist's family may struggle with the financial strain that often comes with this loss.Taking Legal Action Through a Wrongful Death Claim

 When a family loses a loved one in a preventable accident, they have the legal right to pursue monetary compensation from the negligent driver's insurance company through a civil wrongful death claim.

-You only have a finite period of time to file this claim.
-According to California Code of Civil Procedure § 335.1, you have two years from the date of your loved one’s death to file a wrongful death lawsuit against the defendant.
-If your loved one lost their life as the result of negligent actions, or inactions, of a city or local government employee, the limitations period is confined to six months after the fatal incident under California Government Code § 911.2.Wrongful Death Case Different from Criminal Case
+Suppose your loved one lost their life due to negligent actions or inactions of a city or local government employee.
+You only have a finite period to file this claim.
+According to the California Code of Civil Procedure § 335.1, there is a two-year limitation from the accident date to file a wrongful death lawsuit against the defendant.
+In that case, the limitation period is confined to six months after the fatal incident under California Government Code § 911.2.Wrongful Death Case Different from Criminal Case